JoseQuintas/hwgui/samples/Readme.txt

      For creating and editing binary container you find the utility "Binary container manager" in directory "utils/bincnt".
      GTK: The images in the OWNERBUTTONS are not visible, we will fix this as soon as possible.

+ 11) Read more about the handling of hex value resources in file "utils/bincnt/Readme.txt".